Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Frank-Wolfe for Dominant Set Clustering

 \emph{Pairwise direction and \eqref{eq:fw:psi3}}:

 \emph{Away direction and \eqref{eq:fw:psi4}}:

 \paragraph{Algorithms}

 Here, we describe in detail standard FW (Algorithm \ref{alg:fw:v2}), pairwise FW (Algorithm \ref{alg:fw:v3}), and away-steps FW (Algorithm \ref{alg:fw:v4}) for problem \eqref{eq:stqp1}, following the high-level structure of Algorithm \ref{alg:fw:v1}.
 All variants have $\bigO(n)$ per-iteration time complexity, where the linear operations are $\arg\max$, $\arg\min$, and vector addition.
-The key for this time complexity is that we are able to update the gradient $\nabla f(\bx) = 2\bA\bx$ in linear time.
-Lemmas \ref{lem:fw:v2}, \ref{lem:fw:pw}, and \ref{lem:fw:as} show why this is the case.
-Recall that the updates in replicator dynamics are quadratic w.r.t. $n$.
+The key for this complexity is that we can update the gradient $\nabla f(\bx) = 2\bA\bx$ in linear time.
+Lemmas \ref{lem:fw:v2}, \ref{lem:fw:pw} and \ref{lem:fw:as} show why this is the case.
+Recall the updates in replicator dynamics are quadratic w.r.t. $n$. \footnote{Proofs are provided in the appendix.}

 \begin{lem} For $\bx_{t+1} = (1-\gamma_t)\bx_t + \gamma_t\bs_t$, lines 11 and 12 in Algorithm \ref{alg:fw:v2} satisfy

 \end{lem}

 \begin{lem} For $\bx_{t+1} = \bx_t + \gamma_t(\bs_t - \bv_t)$, lines 13 and 14 in Algorithm \ref{alg:fw:v3} satisfy